COVID-19: travel health notice for all travellers

 Traffic accidents

-Traffic accidents are a frequent cause of arrest and detention of Canadians in Cuba.
+Traffic accidents have led to arrest and detentions of Canadians in the past.

 Accidents resulting in death or injury are treated as crimes.
 The onus is on the driver to prove innocence.
-If you are found to bear responsibility in a traffic accident resulting in serious injury or death, you are subject to prison terms of up to 10 years.
+If you’re found to bear responsibility in a traffic accident resulting in serious injury or death, you may face up to 10 years in prison.

 Vehicle rentals

 Contract agreements don’t cover occasional drivers.
-Therefore, the signatory is responsible for all people driving the vehicle.
+As a result, the signatory is responsible for all people driving the vehicle.

 Money

-You can exchange your Canadian dollars (CAD) for CUP without fees at:
+You can easily exchange Canadian and American dollars, as well as euros for CUP at:

 Natural disasters and climate